A fabulous adventure through the history of France, featuring the Loire Valley exquisite cuisine & fine wines.

 Transfer to Chenonceaux.

-Afternoon visit to this Renaissance chateau which was Queen Catherine de Medici, Diane of Poitiers and King Henri II residence.
+Afternoon visit to the Renaissance chateau which was Queen Catherine de Medici, Diane of Poitiers and King Henri II residence.

 Dinner and overnight.

-Day 4 (Thursday): Visit to Chinon (town & winery) – Afternoon cooking class
+Day 4 (Thursday): Chinon open-air market and city tour & visit to a winery – Afternoon cooking class

 Cooking class starting at 5pm, followed by food & wine pairing dinner.

-Day 5 (Friday): Lunch nearby Chambord - Visit to the Chateau of Chambord – Transfer to Paris
+Day 5 (Friday): Visit to the Chateau of Chambord followed by lunch – Transfer to Paris

 After breakfast, check-out.

-Afternoon guided tour to the chateau of Chambord which is one of biggest castle in France and in Europe, a pure Renaissance-style architectural jewel!
+Afternoon guided tour to the chateau of Chambord, one of the largest castle in France and in Europe, a pure Renaissance-style architectural jewel!

 Transfer to Paris around 5pm.
 End of the tour.